crypt5/Graphics/README.md

 # Graphics
-An X11 graphuics implementation in C
+An X11 graphics implementation in C